The multiplier spectrum morphism is generically injective: Introduction

 More precisely, we propose the following description for rational maps with the same length spectrum. \begin{con} Let $f,g$ be non-Latt\`es rational maps of degree $d\geq 2$.
-If $f$ and $g$ has the same length spectrum, then $\tau_d(f)$ equals to either $\tau_d(g)$ or $\tau_d(\overline{g})$. \end{con}
+If $f$ and $g$ has the same length spectrum, then $\tau_d(f)$ equals to either $\tau_d(g)$ or $\tau_d(\overline{g})$. \end{con} Theorem \ref{main} and Conjecture \ref{1.9} implies Conjecture \ref{1.8} directly.